shivathapaa/Nepali-Date-Picker/README-spm.md

 > **Where the code lives.** The library is developed in
 > [shivathapaa/Nepali-Date-Picker](https://github.com/shivathapaa/Nepali-Date-Picker).
 The Swift
 > package is published to [shivathapaa/Nepali-Date-Picker-SPM](https://github.com/shivathapaa/Nepali-Date-Picker-SPM),
-> which carries only a `Package.swift` and the release assets.
-Both are regenerated automatically on
+> which carries no source of its own: its `Package.swift`, its README and the release assets are all
-> every release, so open issues and pull requests against the main repository.
+> regenerated on every release.
+Open issues and pull requests against the main repository.

 > **Other platforms.** The same calendar tables power
 > [`nepali_calendar_utils`](https://github.com/shivathapaa/nepali_calendar_utils) on PyPI and